parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Firewall Rules in the Registry
 If you cannot delete firewall rules you can delete their corresponding rule (user added ones are represented by a GUID) in the registry.
-This also helps if the Rule text does not say which executable is targetted:
+This also helps if the rule text does not say which executable is targeted:

 Location: